 Thank you for stopping by!
-Shelley Shayner, THE ARTISTIC MYSTIC is inspired by all things spiritual, mystical, cosmic and beautiful, as well anything in nature—especially animals and trees.
-Her mystical musings and ideas take form in her novels and short stories—both fiction and non-fiction, and is expressed through her artistic gifts: illustrations for her books and commissioned paintings and artwork.
-She also loves to share her Intuitive gifts as a Spiritual Advisor and teacher.
+Shelley Shayner, THE ARTISTIC MYSTIC is inspired by all things mystical and beautiful, as well anything in nature—especially animals and trees.
+Her imaginative musings and insights take form in her novels and short stories—both fiction and non-fiction, and also finds expression through her many artistic gifts: illustrations for her books, commissioned pet portraits and spirit animal portraits, as well as her artwork.
+She also enjoys sharing her intuitive gifts.

 With a hot cup of Earl Grey tea in her hand (sweetened with honey and cream), Shelley will gladly discuss the strange dream you had the night before and deliver its meaning to you wrapped in a cosmic bow.
 She is, after all, a dream aficionado, having honed her skills in dream work and symbolism over the past two decades.
 She gets her inspiration from the dreams, synchronicities and symbols that appear in her life and likes to weave these same threads throughout her stories and art.
 To her, everything in life can be viewed through this mystical lens and it’s why she loves to write fantasy.

 Shelley is the author and illustrator of The Dreylyng Prophecy, the first novel in the Ogalon Series.
 She also has a short story published in Chicken Soup for the Soul: Dreams and Premonitions, and another in, Tall Tales and Short Stories from South Jersey.